jsaq007/version-info/README.md

 # @julian-querido/version-info

+## What's New in 1.1.2

+- 🟢 **Full Vite Compatibility:** No more missing `./utils` or `webpack` errors in Vite projects.
+The package now works seamlessly in Vite-based React projects.
+- 🧩 **Build-System Agnostic:** Webpack and Vite are now truly optional peer dependencies.
+The package auto-detects your build system and only loads what's needed.
+- 🛠️ **No More Hard Requires:** All internal utilities are bundled correctly.
+No more require errors in ESM environments.
+- 📝 **Improved Documentation:** See below for updated usage and troubleshooting tips.

+---

 A lightweight, performant version information utility for React/Vite applications.
 Automatically handles version display across different environments (production, staging, development) with smart version incrementing and configurable formatting.

 ## Features